ccarrascal/react-space/README.md

 - Canvas drawing
 - Thrust effects (modified fire CSS effect from https://codepen.io/redstapler/pen/wRdzwx)
 - Lasers with CSS!
+- Collision detection with enemies.
+Taken from http://www.jeffreythompson.org/collision-detection/line-rect.php

+## What is this thing?

-Move the spaceship along the screen!
+Move the spaceship along the screen and blast away those bad asteriods.

 ## Controls